Thunder Bay Port Authority Strategy

 To promote and invest in the efficient integration of marine, rail, and road transportation systems and to support economic development.

-Thunder Bay and the Seaway is the preferred marine route for European trade with Western Canada.
+The Port of Thunder Bay and the Seaway is the preferred marine route for European trade with Western Canada.
 Thunder Bay Port Authority is an important facilitator of commerce in the region.